-Spring Break in Portland is the ideal time to get out of the house and explore the many wonderful places our corner of the Northwest has to offer.
+Spring break in Portland is the ideal time to get out of the house and explore the many wonderful places our part of the Northwest has to offer.

 Portland is filled with one of the best signs that spring has officially sprung—cherry blossom trees.
 There are so many free, and beautiful, outdoor spaces where you can admire this spring’s bloom.
 Here are the best places to see—and smell—the flowers in Portland.